t0k1t00/BI0S_Blockchain/Tasks.md

 ## Strategy

 - **Vulnerability**: The `transfer` function in the contract does not safely check for underflows.
-It subtracts the transfer amount from the sender’s balance before performing the check, and since the Solidity version is ^0.6.0 (before built-in overflow checks), this leads to an integer underflow vulnerability.
+It subtracts the transfer amount from the sender’s balance before performing the check, and since the Solidity version is ^0.6.0 , this leads to an integer underflow vulnerability.
 - **Exploit**: By trying to transfer more tokens than I actually had (21 tokens when I only had 20), the subtraction underflows and sets my balance to a very large number, allowing me to pass the level.

 ---